Diagnosed in older people. Features of psychological diagnostics of older people. Missed or delayed diagnosis

 he is missing.

-The study of wisdom (P. Baltes and others)
+Study of Wisdom (P. Baltes and others)

 In order to evaluate

-body of knowledge related to
+amount of knowledge related to

 wisdom, P. Baltes